mkotsovoulou/ods6001a/labs/lab1_1/README.md

 # Python Lab 1.1: Variables and Types

 Recall that Python supports multiple "data types" among them strings, floats and integers.
-Is important to note that the data type of a variable matters!
+It is important to note that the data type of a variable matters!

 Consider the program in `lab1_1.py` in the text editor at top-right.
 At first glance, it looks like it